 Swedac is the national accreditation body for Sweden.
 It is also the authority that coordinates the market surveillance in Sweden and it has responsibility in issues relating to measuring instruments and precious metals.
-Swedac has international assignments within all these areas, and it also works with international projects whose objective is to contribute to the setting up of the infrastructure for accreditation and quality control in developing countries.
+Swedac has international assignments within all these areas.
 The authority’s activities are regulated by instructions and appropriation directions from the government as well as legislation and agreements within Europe and globally.

 Swedac is accountable to two departments: the Ministry for Foreign Affairs and the Ministry of Enterprise, Energy and Communications, and reports to the Minister for EU and Trade.

 Swedac’s vision states: Swedac’s activities contribute to creating an open and global market and competitive industry, as well as safeguarding consumers and product users in a sustainable society.